 A scale with RFID reader and data logger inbuilt into the system monitors stock.
 When the weight goes below specified levels, an order is automatically produced and stock is sent by the VMI Vendor.

 Both the RFID and Scale Weight models require an upfront investment for racking.
 These models often appeal to small-to-medium-sized enterprises.

 Push strategies are reactive and require onsite visits from your VMI vendors.

 Bin Scanning Model

 The VMI vendor is responsible for maintaining stock levels.
-Each bin has a barcode label this is scanned by the VMI vendor operative using a hand held scanner.
-This starts the cycle of scan, remove bin, refill, scan back into place at the customer’s line side location.
+Each bin has a barcode label this is scanned by the VMI vendor operative using a handheld scanner.
+This starts the cycle of scan, remove the bin, refill, scan back into place at the customer’s line side location.
 In some programs, the customer will do the scanning themselves and have the vendor do the re-stocking.

 Vendor stocks from their dock to the customer’s dock (dock being warehouse to warehouse), usually by direct customer order, schedule or forecast plan.

 This option looks the same as dock-to-dock except that the vendor does the restocking in the customer’s onsite supermarket.

 This is the least common model, but some small-to-mid-sized manufacturers prefer it because it’s pay-as-you-go.
 It makes the most sense when the vendor and customer are geographically close to each other and the customer’s main driver is managing cash flow.